 The City should implement a process in which they annually certify the Maintenance of Effort in order to make sure they are in compliance with the requirements of Section 6 of the Ordinance.

 View of Responsible Officials:

-The City of Calipatria will develop procedures to ensure that the Maintenance of Effort is completed and submitted to Imperial County Transportation Commission in a timely manner.
+The City will develop policies and procedures to ensure that the Maintenance of Effort is completed and submitted to Imperial County Transportation Commission in a timely manner.